 As soon as possible after any change of name and/or address occurs, students should notify the Registrar’s Office.
 The Change of Address form may be downloaded from the Registrar’s web page.
 Name changes will be executed only when the notification of name change is accompanied by a copy of the legal document which verifies the name change.
 Students whose permanent address is in a foreign country (excluding Canada) must provide the Registrar’s office with a local address, telephone number, and contact person.

-Every student currently enrolled at Daemen College is furnished with a Daemen email account.
+Every student currently enrolled at Daemen University is furnished with a Daemen email account.
 The Daemen email account will remain active during periods when a student is on a leave of absence or academic suspension.
 Certain important notices may be sent only via email to the student’s Daemen email account.
 Such announcements will include but are not limited to: opening of advance registration windows and call for applications for graduation.
 Students are responsible for checking their Daemen email account on a regular basis.